THIS IS ME

 Cooperation games are good for one day of the year, 5th November.
 Please never ask me to play, Shadows Over Camelot (I will vomit), Lord of the Rings, Pandemic or Battlestar Galatica.

-Given a choice I prefer to be on the game table that laughs most.
+Given a choice I prefer to be on the game table that laughs and swears most.

 Inserts in board game boxes are 99.9% of the time no more than clumsy attempts to make the handful of game componants fill the oversized box.
 As a result 99.9% of all of my game inserts go out in the same rubbish collection as the shrink and card frames once the counters are punched.

 All my componants are bagged unless they need a compartmented box (like Agricola and Vinhos).
 Moderate levels of game pimpage are a good thing.
 There is a thing as too much though.
 Fino modelling clay has alot to answer for.